Will Lawyers Serving Families Throughout Northern California

 What Are Some Reasons to Have a Will?

 If you have minor children, it is critical to ensure that a person you know and trust will manage the property on their behalf and take care of them in the event both parents die.
 Usually, a trust is the best way to handle this.
+This gives them the money they will need, regardless of what happens.

 In addition, if you have any separate property when you die, a will ensures that those assets are distributed according to your specific wishes.
 Even if most of your property is held jointly with another person, there is always the chance that you will acquire separate property through an inheritance or otherwise.
 There is also the chance that your joint owner will predecease you, leaving you as the sole owner of the property.